liferay/liferay-docs/discover/portal/articles/business-productivity/02-creating-data-lists.markdown

 ![Figure 6: The Dynamic Data List Display portlet allows users to view the records belong to a list in either a standard or a spreadsheet view.
 This figure shows the spreadsheet view.](../../images/ddl-spreadsheet-view.png)

-As useful as the default display is, and it's certainly useful for my to do list and my memo notes, it can be an awkward way to ask my volunteers to sign up.
+As useful as the default display is, and it's certainly useful for to do lists and memo notes, it can be an awkward way to ask volunteers to sign up.
 In fact, any time I want other Listies to interact with my lists and contribute responses, I really just want a simple form to show them.
 They don't need to see the list of responses.